UPDATE 1-Austria's Heta to make larger-than-expected first bondholder payout

 (Adds comment from financial regulator FMA)

-VIENNA, June 30 Austria's Heta Asset Resolution will make a larger-than-expected first payout to senior bondholders of 5.8 billion euros ($6.6 billion) in July, it said on Friday.
+VIENNA, June 30 (Reuters) - Austria's Heta Asset Resolution will make a larger-than-expected first payout to senior bondholders of 5.8 billion euros ($6.6 billion) in July, it said on Friday.

 Heta is the bad bank set up by the government to wind down collapsed lender Hypo Alpe Adria.